 The Supplies Healthcare Facilities Need to Protect Others

 When COVID-19 began spreading across the US, healthcare facilities were quickly overwhelmed and quickly became undersupplied.
 Medical masks, gloves, and gowns are a crucial component of facilities’ ability to provide adequate care and protection for their patients and healthcare workers.
-At Nationwide Medical Supply, we stepped up to the challenge, and we’re here to offer healthcare facilities the PPE supplies they need to do their jobs.
+At Nationwide Medical Supply, we stepped up to the challenge, and we’re here to offer hospitals, clinics and other healthcare facilities the PPE supplies they need to do their jobs.
 We are committed to ensuring that your facility is never running low on the equipment and supplies required, as well as providing affordable prices and fast delivery.
 Because we know that the more efficiently you can do your job, the better care you are providing.
 Shop with Nationwide Medical Supply today.

 Choose Nationwide Medical Supply For Affordable, Reliable, High-Quality PPE Supplies